wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - option to display Visitors by Country on Geo Map
 - local websites and business have an option to display cities, instead of countries, on a regional map
 - option to display Traffic Overview in Pie Charts
-- access level settings for Backend statistics and analytics reports
+- user access level settings for Backend statistics and analytics reports
-- access level settings for Frontend analytics data and reports
+- user access level settings for Frontend analytics data and reports
 - option to display Google Analytics statistics on frontend, at the end of each article
 - frontend widget with website's analytics stats and analytics data anonymization feature
 - has multilingual support, a POT file is available for translations.
 If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.